gregmsanderson/fly-live-beats/docs/10-aws-phoenix-clustering.md

 3. `AWS_ECS_SERVICE_ARN`.
 For example `arn:aws:ecs:eu-west-2:1234567:service/fly-live-beats-ecs-cluster/fly-live-beats-service`

-When the ECS cluster was created, we said to provide those in the task definition.
-They are not secret so were added in plain text.
+That was why I said to provide those three in your ECS task definition.
+They are not secret and hence were added in plain text.

-## Why?
+## Why is that strategy needed?

 If you recall from using Fly.io, [it makes clustering easy](https://fly.io/docs/elixir/the-basics/clustering/).

 AWS ... doesn't.
 At least not in my experience.
-Others have struggled too:
+Others have struggled with it too:

 > Can you please share your setup if you are running a cluster in Fargate?
 Our DevOps are trying their best to have a setup in Fargate for our new Elixir app, but it‘s hard.